Metal, Ceramic, and Lingual Braces: Premium-Grade Materials for Premium-Grade Smiles

 So what are braces made of, anyways?
-Read on to find out what’s behind premium-grade metal, ceramic, and Incognito® braces, and how they give your smile the cutting edge.
+Read on to find out what’s behind premium-grade braces: metal, clear, lingual, and more.

 Metal braces are the original form of orthodontic treatment: developed over centuries to straighten teeth safely, effectively, and quickly.

 Since their invention over 400 years ago by a French dentist (perhaps inspired by even earlier orthodontia, such as mummies discovered with handmade bands on their teeth!), metal braces have been researched and the materials developed to ensure the most effective designs for maximum results.